 IKEA’s vision is “to create a better everyday life for the many people” and the company follows an extreme cost leadership business strategy along with new product development strategy to realize this vision.
 International market expansion strategy also represents an important element of IKEA business strategy.
-Leadership style exercised to manage the home improvement and furnishing chain can be branded as leading by example, as set by the founder of the business Ingvar Kamprad.
+Leadership style exercised to manage the home improvement and furnishing chain can be branded as leading by example, as set by the late founder of the business Ingvar Kamprad.

 IKEA possesses a number of noteworthy strengths such as market leadership, ownership and efficient application of democratic design concept and solid financial position of the business.
 At the same time, the global furniture retailer has serious weaknesses as well.
 These include weak presence in Russia, difficulty to sustain the competitive advantage and the lack of flexibility of the business due to its large size.